aedwards87/CGI-Competency-Framework/README.md

 This was a web application created within their website to assess the proficiency level of Governance Professionals.

 &nbsp;
-&nbsp;

-**Note:** I was unable to retrieve the original files containing the full structure and sass components. <br />
-The code within these files are what was retrieved from the website directly.

 ### Tools
 - JavaScript